As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 2 years: Full weight

-At two years old, golden retrievers have reached their full weight.
+At two years old, Golden Retrievers have reached their full weight.

-Females typically weigh between 55-70 pounds, while males typically weigh 60-80 pounds.
+Females typically weigh between 55-65 pounds, while males typically weigh 65-75 pounds.

-If you have a golden retriever puppy or are planning on getting one, make sure to take lots of pictures and videos because they grow up so fast!
+If you have a Golden Retriever puppy or are planning on getting one, make sure to take lots of pictures and videos because they grow up so fast!

-Do you have a golden retriever pup?
+Do you have a Golden Retriever pup?

 What stage are they at?